-Topics to include functions, limits, continuity, the derivative, antidifferentiation, the definite integral, and applications. (eCore Course - Online)
+Topics to include functions, limits, continuity, the derivative, antidifferentiation, the definite integral, and applications. (eCore Course - Online) This course is equivalent to MATH 2253.

 MATH 2240 Survey of Calculus

 Prerequisite: A grade of "C" or better in MATH 1113 or Placement by the Mathematics Assessment Test